Studio-23-xyz/Better-Cursor-Manager/Assets/Packages/com.studio23.ss2.bettercursormanager/README.md

 ```
 ## Usage

-### Creating CursorData
+### Creating CursorDatapublic void SetCursorVisibilityState(bool state)

 1. In the Unity Editor menu window, Studio-23 -> Better Cursor -> Create CursorData.

 2. A editor window will popup to create new cursor data.
 Place any sprite in "Cursor Texture" field.
+3. In the `Texture Update Delay` field set how fast you want the textures to iterate.Lower is faster. **Default : 0.1f**

-3. In the "Hotspot" field, put the rect transfrom's [where cursor texture will be placed in ui] preferable pivot position [default value should be .3f , .8f]
+4. In the `Hotspot` field, put the rect transfrom's [where cursor texture will be placed in ui] preferable pivot position [default value should be .3f , .8f]

-4. In the "Pixel Size" field, put the preferable cursor's width and height [default value should be 32 , 32]
+5. In the `Pixel Size` field, put the preferable cursor's width and height [default value should be 32 , 32]

-3. A "CursorCanvas" gameobject will be generated in scene hierarchy.
+6. A **CursorCanvas** gameobject will be generated in scene hierarchy.
 You only need to do this procedure once for whole project as this gameobject will be persisted when scene changes.

 ### Installing CursorCanvas